wildcardgamez/BuddyCards/README.md

+###Warning: this is outdated info, please use the patchouli book
 Thanks for checking out my mod!

 A fair warning the code can get messy at times but I try to comment what I can,